Campground List

 Comments:

-Lake is actually Salt Springs Run and a natural springs area.
+The lake is actually Salt Springs Run in a natural springs area.

-which maintains a constant 72 degrees.
-Canoe and boat (including
+maintains a constant 72 degrees.
+Canoe and boat (including pontoon)

-pontoon) rentals available at Salt Springs Run Marina, a short drive
+rentals available nearby at Salt Springs Run Marina.

 Access to the Florida National Scenic Trail is nearby.